-Germans are efficient and free of fun at work.
-That's the cliché, which, let's be honest, sprinkles a grain of truth over the work culture in Germany.
+Germans are efficient at work.
+While that might be a the cliché, it has a grain of truth over the work culture in Germany.

-Once you dive into the work culture in Germany, you will discover a crystal-clear German workplace culture: punctuality is paramount and efficiency thrives from team spirit; everyone trusts in the drive and productivity of their colleagues.
+Once you learn more about the work culture in Germany, you'll discover the crystal-clear German workplace culture: punctuality is paramount and efficiency thrives from team spirit.
+Everyone trusts in the drive and productivity of their colleagues.

 Our guide with 10 rules on the work culture in Germany takes you straight through your new day-to-day work life in Germany.

 "Germans are so spontaneous!", said no one ever.
 Germans love long-term planning, choose security over spontaneity.
 In the work culture in Germany (but also in your free time!) unpunctuality is among the biggest sins.
 An absolute no-no!

 Germans really live true to the credo that it's not your place to treat other people's time with disrespect.

 Should you show up late, you waste someone else's valuable time - or even worse, the whole team's time.”

 So instead, the meeting room in German companies fills up five minutes before the start, work colleagues sit patiently on their chairs, take a sip of coffee and quietly prepare for the meeting.